 The College School, housed within the College of Education, provides a regular school-year program and summer program for children with learning difficulties.
-Serving approximately 40 students from six to fifteen years of age, the School operates four non-graded classrooms in the Willard Hall Education Building.
-The School's curriculum provides individualized and innovative instruction for children who have previously had unsuccessful school experiences, with the goal of returning these children to more traditional classroom settings as soon as feasible.
-The School also functions as a research and clinical site for students and faculty in the College of Education.
+Serving approximately 34 students from six to fifteen years of age, the School operates four essentially nongraded classrooms in the Willard Hall Education Building.
+The School's curriculum provides individualized instruction for children who for a variety of reasons have previously had unsuccessful school experiences, with the goal of returning these children to more traditional classroom settings as soon as feasible.
+The School also functions as an observation, research, and clinical site for undergraduate and graduate students enrolled in programs in the College of Education.
 For further information, call (302) 831-1097.

-The Center for Intercultural Teacher Education (CITE) assists faculty and other educators interested in both international and multicultural teacher education by providing opportunities for greater interaction between education students and minority children, making resource information available to teachers in the State and faculty at the University, developing foreign sites for College-based study abroad programs, and sponsoring multinational research projects.
-The mission of the Center is to contribute to an increasingly pluralistic, global, and participatory perspective throughout the College and the communities it serves.
+The Center for Intercultural Teacher Education (CITE) was established in 1990 to provide assistance to faculty and other educators interested in both international and multicultural teacher education.
+Immediate goals of the Center include providing opportunities for greater interaction between education students and minority children, making resource information available to teachers in the State and faculty at the University, developing foreign sites for College-based study abroad programs, and sponsoring multinational research projects.
+Through encouragement, information, and service, the Center hopes to contribute to an increasingly pluralistic, global, and participatory perspective throughout the College and the communities it serves.
 For further information, call (302) 831-1653.